WPTD: ThinkTV: Collaboration and merger with WCET

 Fogarty retired as president of Public Media Connect in June 2020.
 That year also saw WCET and ThinkTV combine their previously separate annual auction fundraisers, Action Auction and Great TV Auction, into a single event, the CET/ThinkTV Action Auction.

 Technical information

 Subchannels

-WPTD's signal, originating from its transmitter near South Gettysburg Avenue in the Highview Hills neighborhood in southwest Dayton, is multiplexed.
+WPTD's digital signal is multiplexed.
 It includes a subchannel of WRGT-TV as part of Dayton's ATSC 3.0 (NextGen TV) hosting arrangement: